-For yachts with a length of more than 12m hull length the EC-Directive intends the certification module B (EC type-examination) in combination with module C (Check of the stock boat in regard to its conformity with the specimen).
+For yachts with this hull length the EC-Directive intends the certification module B (EC type-examination) in combination with module C (Check of the stock boat in regard to its conformity with the specimen).

-IMCI (International Marine Certification Institute) from Bruxelles was put into charge as a notified body (see: Declaration of Conformity).
+IMCI (International Marine Certification Institute) was put into charge as a notified body (see: Declaration of Conformity).